mitchpaulus/neobem/README.md

 Neobem is a preprocessor programming language primarily targeted for the idf input files for [EnergyPlus](https://energyplus.net).
-It also support the Building Description Language used for [DOE-2](https://www.doe2.com/).
+It also supports the Building Description Language used for [DOE-2](https://www.doe2.com/).

-You can view the entire user manual in PDF form at [here](https://neobem.io/neobem.pdf) and online at [neobem.io](https://neobem.io).
+You can view the entire user manual in PDF form [here](https://neobem.io/neobem.pdf) and online at [neobem.io](https://neobem.io).